minio/docs/source/reference/minio-mc/mc-idp-ldap-accesskey-ls.rst

 .. note::

-   If the authenticated user is the ``admin``, the command returns a list of all users and access keys on the deployment.
+   If the authenticated user has the ``admin:ListUsers`` permission, the command returns a list of all users and access keys on the deployment.

 Global Flags
 ~~~~~~~~~~~~